 The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of IAIA students who seek opportunities to direct their own learning in order to fulfill personal educational goals.
-(Prerequisite: CERA101 and permission of the instructor) Studio Fee
+(Prerequisite: CERA101 and permission of the instructor) Studio Fee the faculty to develop a more personal direction by concentrating on producing ceramic sculpture or advanced work on the wheel.
+Plaster mold-making/ slip-casting is a technique available to both areas of study.
+Students are encouraged to refine their personal aesthetic and visual language.
+The use of mixed media is supported in conjunction with the continuation of acquired technical and expressive abilities.
+(Prerequisite: CERA301) Studio Fee

-CERA401, 402 Advanced Ceramics II (3 credits each)
+CERA401, 402 Advanced Ceramics I & II (3 credits each)